How can I use my HSA?

 Blue Cross® Silver, a Multi-State Plan

 2. Open an HSA.
-You can go to most banks, credit unions, insurance companies and other financial institutions to open a health savings account.
+Most of our members open their health savings account through us.
+But you can also open an HSA at most banks, credit unions, insurance companies and other financial institutions.
 Employer-sponsored health plans compatible with an HSA may partner with a bank you can use.
-Or you can open a Healthy Blue HSA℠ through us.

 - If you don’t use all the money in your account by the end of the calendar year, it rolls over to the next year.